aydinmercan/chibiauth/README.md

 ## Development

 We prefer commit signing via SSH.
 The allowed signers are listed in `.gitsigners`.
-To verify an entry such as following might be needed in `./.git/config`:
+To verify, a gitconfig entry such as the following is likely needed:

 ```ini
 [gpg.ssh]